laconicwolf/Password-Scripts/README.md

 ### capitalize_letters.py
 > Reads a file and capitalizes letters specified by index.
 If no index provided, will capitalize the first letter.

+### wordlist_searcher.py
+> Searches a dictionary to see if a word exists.
+You can search for a single word, multiple words, or a words in a file.